seancfoley/IPAddress/ipaddress.md

 The Go library has an address component hierarchy similar in many ways while different in others.

 Some differences derive from language differences, such as class inheritance in Java versus struct aggregation in Go.
-Also, an interface implementation is not declared explicitly in Go, and there are some restrictions when embedding interfaces in Go.
+Other differences reflect the fact that an interface implementation is not declared explicitly in Go, and that there are some restrictions when embedding interfaces in Go.

 Still, the Go library provides a similar framework that is useful for creating polymorphic code.

-In lieu of inheritance, the library provides the types `AddressType`, `AddressSectionType`, `AddressSegmentType`, `StandardDivGroupingType`, `StandardDivisionType`, and `DivisionType` allowing for method parameters accepting arguments of similar address component structure.
+In lieu of inheritance, the Go library provides the types `AddressType`, `AddressSectionType`, `AddressSegmentType`, `StandardDivGroupingType`, `StandardDivisionType`, and `DivisionType` that allow for method parameters accepting arguments of similar address component structure.
 For instance, a method accepting IPv4, IPv6 and MAC addresses could use `AddressType` to represent any one of them.

-Meanwhile, just like in Java, the other interfaces allow for polymorphism amongst types representing different component structures (one structure being an address, another being an address section, another being a segment, and so on).
+Meanwhile, just like in Java, other interfaces allow for polymorphism amongst types representing different component structures (one structure being an address, another being an address section, another being a segment, and so on).
 For instance, a method taking both address sections and addresses as arguments could use `AddressSegmentSeries` to do so.
 There are examples of such polymorphic code within the IPAddress library itself.

 ![](.//media/componentsg.png)